KaloyanT/springboot-tutorial/README.md

+# Spring Boot Tutorial
-# A short introduction to Spring Boot for a monthly hands-on coding session
+A short introduction to Spring Boot for a monthly hands-on coding session